 Do concentrate vapes leave a smell?

-If you want to enjoy both dry herb and concentrates, Furna is the only dry herb vaporizer that easily converts into a concentrate vaporizer.
-The others require awkward inserts, involve more mess, and handling potentially hot parts.
+If you want to enjoy both dry herb and concentrates, and even 510 oil cartridges, Furna is the most convenient way to enjoy all the options in a single device.
+Other dry herb vaporizers require awkward inserts, involve more mess, and handling potentially hot parts.
 With Furna, you simply swap in a concentrate oven whenever the mood strikes.